 The septic tank is a large box that is most commonly made out of precast concrete.
 Everything flows into the tank through the inlet baffle and into the middle section of the tank.
 Here, the bacteria that live in the tank break down the waste which then separates.
 Three layers form in the middle section of the tank.
 Organic solids form a crusty layer of “scum” at the surface of the tank.
 Inorganic solids form a layer of “sludge” at the bottom.
 The main purpose of the septic tank is to provide a place for all the solid wastes that leave your house to accumulate.
 Here the solid waste can be dealt with by pumping it out of your system.
 If the solids are not removed from the system, then the solid layers thicken and the “clear water” middle layer will be contaminated with solids which will then leave the outlet baffle and flow into the drainage system.

 Why is it Necessary to Pump a Septic Tank?

 The importance of maintaining your septic system can be compared to the importance of maintaining your car’s engine.
 The responsible automobile owner knows that the car’s oil should be changed every few thousand miles. if you do not change your car’s oil periodically, your car’s engine will eventually fail.
 The same holds true for your septic system.
 Pumping your septic tank is the most important aspect of maintaining your septic system.
-Most septic systems should be pumped out every 2 or 3 years depending on the size of the tank and the number of people using the system.
+Most septic systems should be pumped out every 2 years, unless the more frequent pumping is needed, depending on the size of the tank and the number of people using the system.
 In some cases when a large number of people are using a small tank, the tank needs to be pumped annually or semiannually.
 If the septic tank is neglected, solid waste will escape from the septic tank into the drainage system.
 The solids will plug up the following: